Global Experience Program

 As part of the Global Experience Program, Secondary School students have the opportunity to take part in a variety of tours and immersions.
 Overseas tours are offered to experience the culture of another country and to complement subjects and courses such as History, Languages, Music and Visual Arts.
 Overseas immersions are offered to combine the cultural experience of global travel, with an outreach activity in a developing country.

 Ravenswood offers a number of exciting tours.
 Students in Years 8–10 participate in a language and historical tour of China, where students enjoy many cultural highlights, including visits to the Great Wall, Forbidden City, Bird’s Nest Olympic stadium and the Terracotta Warriors.
-In Beijing, students visit the Confucius Institute before travelling to Nanjing, to visit Ravenswood’s sister school, Nanjing No.1 Middle School.
+Students visit Beijing before travelling to Nanjing, to visit Ravenswood’s sister school, Nanjing No.1 Middle School.
 There, students attend classes before being invited home to share a family meal with their ‘buddies’.

 Students in Years 7–9 are able to take part in the Science, Technology, Engineering and Mathematics (STEM) tour of the USA.
 The purpose of the tour is to promote STEM as an exciting career opportunity in the future.
 During the tour, students visit places such as the Boeing Everett factory in Seattle and the California Academy of Sciences in San Francisco.
 Students also visit Silicon Valley, and the headquarters of some of the world’s largest technology companies including Microsoft, Cisco and Intel, as well as places like the NASA Ames Exploration Centre, Chabot Space and Science Centre and Disneyland.